RoboTeamTwente/roboteam/docker/README.md

 ```
 COMMIT=<commit> docker compose --profile diff up
 ```
-NOTE: if you dont't specify COMMIT=<commit> the default will be origin/main~1
+NOTE: if you dont't specify COMMIT=<commit>, the default will be origin/main~1

 2. Start services:
 ```